vt-digital-libraries-platform/vt-digital-libraries-platform.github.io/_pages/about.md

             [**digital-libraries@vt.edu**](mailto:digital-libraries@vt.edu)"
 ---

-<p>VTDLP is a cloud-native, digital libraries solution supporting preservation and access while taking advantage of the efficiencies of Amazon Web Services.
-It is a collection of CloudFormation templates, code implementing microservices to support digital library functions, and web applications providing user access.</p>
+<p>Virginia Tech Digital Library Platform (VTDLP) is a cloud-native, serverless, and microservice digital libraries management system built on top of Amazon Web Services (AWS).
+This digital libraries solution supports the preservation, management, and user access of digital assets at the Virginia Tech University Libraries.</p>